solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

 The small unit of compute_unit_price manifests into:

 1. Prioritization_fee is proportionally insignificant to base fee;
-2. Therefore, some payers set priority even there is no contention, potentially distorting local fee market, and leaving other users at a disadvantage;
+2. Therefore, some payers set priority even if there is no contention, potentially distorting local fee market, and leaving other users at a disadvantage;
 3. Little consideration was given to compute_unit_limit when setting priority;
 These are being documented in https://github.com/solana-labs/solana/issues/31755.